 O1MM –MAGNA25 – Digital TV Antenna and Features

 Matchmaster is the leading manufacturer and supplier of digital TV antenna systems both for digital and domestic TV commercial applications.
-Their products range from digital TV antennas to complicated distribution systems, which includes TV over CAT6, Fibre Optics, and IP TV to the future.
+Their products range from digital TV antennas to complicated distribution systems, which include TV over CAT6, Fibre Optics, and IP TV to the future.

 Their product range specializes in commercial distribution systems together with engineering and design capabilities to fit every possible application.
-Further, the brand also offers technical support and are an endorsed trainer and highly sought after for offering the best industry training program of its kind.
+Further, the brand also offers technical support and is an endorsed trainer and highly sought after for offering the best industry training program of its kind.

 Features and Benefits

 - Hybrid log periodic antenna in order to maximize gain for preferred channels

 - Made from Australia for strong conditions